 August 1st: Fall (September) semester entry

 Competitive scholarship recipients will be chosen based on their academic performance.
-Our competitive scholarships range in value from $500 to $20,000 per academic year.
+Our competitive scholarships range in value from $1,000 to $20,000 per academic year.
 Some of our scholarships are renewable throughout your Bishop’s career, some are one-time instalments, and others are available for continuing students only.
-You will be automatically considered for a scholarship(s) as long as you complete your application to Bishop’s by March 15th.
+You will automatically be considered for a scholarship(s) as long as you submit your online application for admissions by March 1st, 2017 and have all your supporting documents to us no later than March 15th.

 For an application to be considered complete you must:

 All students who submit a complete application for admission, including the required documents for review, by March 15th will automatically be considered for Bishop’s University’s Dean’s Scholarship in addition to all competitive scholarships.
 No supplemental application is required.